Frequently Asked Questions and Answers- Online Instruction for Students with Disabilities

 The Learning Centers have also developed a number of tutorials to assist students who need information about .

-We know this is a new situation for many of you, and encourage you to take some time reviewing the available resources.
+We encourage you to take some time reviewing the available resources.

 Q: I would like to participate in a study group and meet with an academic coach.
 Can I still do that?

-Most services offered by the New Brunswick Learning Center are still being offered, but in an online format.
+For the Fall 2021 semester the New Brunswick Learning Center is offering services in both an online and in person format.
 Please visit the for additional details.

 For Newark students, Student Support, such as the Learning Center and Writing Center, will be continuing in an online format.
 Please visit the Student Support website for additional details.